Burges Salmon (Bristol)

 Burges Salmon has got a good name for banking, insolvency and corporate work and has made moves to bolster its competition practice too.
 Notable successes included a £31m AIM flotation of new client Bristol & London, securing a place on the panel of the multinational aviation service BBA group, and nabbing its largest ever securitisation deal from under the noses of numerous Magic Circle candidates.

 The firm's trainees, lawyers and support staff are very happy.
 In 2006 staff voted it RollOnFriday Firm of the Year.
-In the intervening years it maintained high rankings and in 2016 it was re-anointed Firm of the Year.
+In the intervening years it maintained high rankings and in 2016 and 2017 it was re-anointed Firm of the Year.
 A large number of its staff took part in the survey, and they very clear how they felt.
 "Quite simply, it is a firm run by humans that treats you like humans

 ".
 If that sounds like faint praise, "it really isn't - having spent six years at a Magic Circle firm run by robots who treated you like cattle it is a very pleasant change